TheUndeadSloth/ML_EPFL/README.md

 we have Aditional functions that just includes the crossvalidation used in our project

-The folder pictures contains the graphs mentioned in the report that did not fit
+The folder pictures contains the graphs mentioned in the report that did not fit RR-Ridge regression, GD-Gradient descent